Angelo942/gdb_plus/README.md

 # TODO

 * Add option to use libdebug instead of gdb
+    * Add option to migrate from gdb to libdebug while debugging and vice-versa (while keeping all breakpoints)
 * Identify actions performed manually in gdb (overwrite finish and ni)
 * Handle fork and ptrace from syscall instead of libc
 * Improve ptrace emulation
+    * register waitpid return value